flirble-lb/flirble-dns-server/README.md

 ]
 ```

-Aany familiarity with DNS should render these entries should be quite obvious.
+Any familiarity with DNS should render these entries should be quite obvious.

 * `name` _(string)_ is the RR name and must be fully qualified and include the
   final "`.`".
-The
 * `type` (_string)_ field indicates how the DNS server will interpret the
   zone.
 Valid types currently include `static` for fixed entries and
   `geo-dist` for entries that will respond dynamically based on server load,